snl-dakota/dakota-examples/official/drivers/Python/linked_di/tensorflow/README.md

 Prior to this snippet, the driver imports the `dakota.interfacing` module as `di`.
-The Python decorator is invoked by using the Python convention of the `@` followed by the name of the decorator function which in this case is `di.python_interface()`.
+The Python decorator is invoked by using the Python convention of `@` followed by the name of the decorator function which in this case is `di.python_interface()`.
 This has the effect of passing the incoming python dictionary of parameters and expected responses to the decorator which internally converts this to `Parameters` and `Responses` objects native to `dakota.interfacing`.

-`TF-Ishigami.py` reads in the model file at the module scope, allowing the model to only be loaded once when Dakota imports the module.
 The `prediction_driver()` function receives direct parameters from Dakota and a results variable to package the responses into.
-The received parameters are then sent to an exported Tensorflow/Keras surrogate model to then place the predictions in Dakota appropriate format and returned as a response.
+The received parameters are then sent to a Tensorflow/Keras surrogate model.
+Its prediction is placed in the results object and returned to Dakota.

 # Dakota input

 Dakota input file for direct global sensitivity analysis on the Ishigami function or on the Tensorflow/Keras surrogate model of it.

 ```